 Tools that we’ve used to do this research in the past:

 The great thing is that Ubersuggest is free, but Moz and SEMRush can produce your results really quickly, as well as monitor your competitors over time.
 HubSpot also has a competitive analysis tool, but don’t share as much information about what kind of content your competitors are posting.
 You can check out your ranking compared to competitors by going to Reports > Analytics tools > Competitors.

 Once you have thoroughly analyzed what kind of links your competitors are getting and what keywords and blogs are sourcing those links, it gives you a place to at least start your blogging strategy.

-Now that you’re pro status in the blogging strategy side, it’s time to create your first post and publish.
+Now that you’re pro status on the blogging strategy side, it’s time to create your first post and publish it.

 Publish your post, and monitor for ways that can increase your search volume over time.
-A/B test the title, meta tags, and content.
+Run A/B tests on the title, meta tags, and content.
 Over time, this will help bring more traffic in from work you’ve already done.

 When you publish a blog post, make sure that these posts are going out to social media channels automatically.

 To adjust or check these settings, click on the gear tab in the upper right-hand corner.

 Once in settings, select the social tab under Marketing